MicrosoftDocs/dataexplorer-docs/data-explorer/auto-stop-clusters.md

 ms.topic: reference
 ms.date: 11/11/2021
 ---
-# Automatic stop inactive Azure Data Explorer clusters (Preview)
+# Automatic stop inactive Azure Data Explorer clusters

 Azure Data Explorer clusters which have been *inactive* for a several days would be automatically stopped.